haiderze/food_video_audio_tagger/README.md

 - Audio classification is limited to the labels provided by the AST model.
 - Ensure sufficient disk space for temporary files during processing.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on [GitHub](https://github.com/haiderze/food_video_audio_tagger).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Footer

-© 2025 GitHub, Inc.